legacysurvey/legacysurvey/pages/dr11/bitmasks.rst

 16  ``FLAGGED_IN_DES``    Flagged as bad in DES
 17  ``PHRMS_S7``          A special bit for the DECam S7 chip, indicating that an extra cut on ``ccdphrms`` (see, e.g., the `survey CCDs`_ file) of > 0.1 mag was included
 18  ``DEPTH_CUT_2``       An additional depth cut was applied to allow this field to run to completion (likely because a particularly high source density made extractions intractable)
+19  ``PLVER``             A bit signifying whether a particular pipeline version should be included
 === ===================== ===========================

 Some of the exact values used to create the ``CCD_CUTS`` bitmask are recorded in the ``legacyzpts`` code for `DECam`_ (and also for the `Mosaic-3`_ and `90Prime`_ cameras).